-Empowerment happens when we inhabit our body.
+Empowerment happens when we inhabit our bodies.

 Sitting through my body scan meditation, was torture.
-Every part I connected with, felt numb, numb and number.
+Every part I connected with, felt numb, numb, and number.
 I have to say, I asked myself if this practice of meditation was like the slimming tablet that promises miracles and delivers disappointment.

 After a while, I decided that I don’t want to torture myself any longer and let’s accept defeat.
 Mindfulness practice 1, Amel 0.